 Step 2: Click on the SQL button found under the ‘Data’ tab, as seen below.

-Step 3: Select applicable detail from the left-hand side pane.
+Step 3: Select the applicable detail from the left-hand side pane.

 As another example, we have selected ‘Product’.